-(1) Blood-Borne Pathogens
+1. Blood-Borne Pathogens

-Certain pathogenic microorganisms found in the blood of infected individuals that can be transmitted from the infected individual to through blood and other body fluids to cause blood-borne diseases specifically Hepatitis B Virus (HBV), Hepatitis C (HCV) and AIDS Human Immunodeficiency (HIV).
+Certain pathogenic microorganisms found in the blood of infected individuals that can be transmitted from the infected individual through blood and other body fluids to cause blood-borne diseases; specifically Hepatitis B Virus (HBV), Hepatitis C (HCV) and AIDS Human Immunodeficiency Virus (HIV).

-(2) Disinfect
+2. Disinfect

-To inactivate virtually all recognized pathogenic microorganisms.
+To inactivate virtually all recognized pathogenic microorganisms to reduce the probability of infection to an acceptable level.

-(3) Employee With Potential for Exposure
+3. Employee with Potential for Exposure

-Any CSUSB employee whose work may involve direct contact with blood, blood products, and other body fluids.
+Any CSUSB employee whose work may involve direct contact with blood, blood products, other body fluids or tissues.

-(4) Exposure Incident
+4. Exposure Incident

-Contact with eye, mouth, or other mucous membrane, non-intact skin, or parenteral (needle) contact with blood or other potentially infectious materials that may occur in the performance of employee duties.
+Contact of a contagion with eye, mouth, or other mucous membrane, non-intact skin, or parenteral (needle) contact with blood or other potentially infectious materials that may occur in the performance of employee duties.

-(5) Exposure Control Program (ECP)
+5. Exposure Control Program (ECP)

-CSUSB's second part of the Biohazard Management Plan provides Procedures used to minimize employees' exposure to blood-borne pathogens such as Hepatitis B Virus (HBV), Hepatitis C (HCV), and Human Immunodeficiency Virus (HIV).
+CSUSB's second part of the Biohazard Management Plan provides procedures used to minimize employees' exposure to blood-borne pathogens such as Hepatitis B Virus (HBV), Hepatitis C (HCV), and Human Immunodeficiency Virus (HIV).

-(6) Infectious Waste
+6. Infectious Waste